Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 ```

 (The &hostaddr; entity maps to the installing node's ip address in the same way &hostname; maps to the
-installing node'ss hostname.
+installing node's hostname.
 We’ve defined those for you, because we’re awesome like that.
 [No sorry, really,
 we needed a shortcut, you just get to benefit.])
 ```
 <file name="/etc/mesos-master/ip">